-88% growth
+growth

-Source: A Context for Change in the Capital Regional District, 2009 coordinate urban growth and use it to deliver sustainable transportation solutions such as by targeting mixed-use development around future rapid transit corridors and mobility hubs to help reduce commuting times and promote shorter trips.
+Source: A Context for Change in the Capital Regional District, 2009 of this growth is moderate and manageable.
+There is an excellent opportunity to coordinate urban growth and use it to deliver sustainable transportation solutions such as by targeting mixed-use development around future rapid transit corridors and mobility hubs to help reduce commuting times and promote shorter trips.
 This can be difficult to do once growth slows down.
 If dispersed low density growth patterns continue, they can be extremely difficult and expensive to reverse.
 It is important that governments in the CRD seize this window of opportunity.

-Source: CRD 2011 Origin-Destination Household Travel Survey
+1 Source: CRD 2011 Origin-Destination Household Travel Survey